Changes to Employment: the new normal

 The move to remote working

 The move to hybrid and fully remote working policies is a response to several factors.
 The implications for employee happiness and productivity have been widely recognised.
 And the success of the rapid move to remote operations in March last year took many companies pleasantly by surprise.
 Other businesses, financially strained by the effects of the pandemic, need to remain remote to give up office spaces that have become a burden on their budgets.
-Money being spent on real estate is now being seen as money that could more productively be invested elsewhere, leading many to ask: is a physical office really essential, and what is it for?
+Money being spent on real estate is now being seen as money that could more productively be invested elsewhere.
+This has caused many to ask: is a physical office really essential, and what is it for?

 Companies making the remote-working leap